 Meet Me at Midnight

-This romantic suspense is a paperback edition that was published by Harlequin Intrigue on September 1, 2007 and has 249 pages.
+romantic suspense that was published by Harlequin Intrigue on September 1, 2007 and has 249 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Doctor's Orders

 Fourth in the Lights Out romantic suspense series (each of the four books has a different author) and revolves around a former teammate out for revenge in Boston.
 The couple focus in Meet Me at Midnight is on Gabrielle Solaro and Ty Jones.

 This is good.
 Yes, it’s a Harlequin romance, and Andersen does a good job with the suspense as Ty is forced on a treasure hunt by a former friend-turned-maddened sociopath determined on vengeance.
 The romance is sweet, if somewhat unbelievable as Ty and Gabby grope their way around the darkened streets of Boston.

 Somewhat believable (and yet not) is Ty’s insistence on Gabby guiding him.
 I mean, she is blind.